Home

 if your manner of dress is questionable.

-3. In seaside resort towns,
+In seaside resort towns,

 dress as you like.
 Outright nudity is

-illegal, but some tourists sunbathe topless on
+illegal, but on remote stretches of beach some tourists may sunbathe topless.

-4. In the better restaurants, dress
+In the better restaurants, dress

 is somewhat more formal than in the